BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 ### Tactics

+We will divided into two teams , one team taking in game testing and one taking in menu testing.
+We will then have daily scrum meetings to ensure progress is being made.
+We will use user acceptance testing  and white box testing methods as if a wider audience uses it we are more likely to find errors/bugs.

 Tactics
 List here how you will accomplish the items that you have listed in the "Scope" section.
 For